Welcome

 Whether a party is liable for (the burden of) or can benefit from leasehold covenants upon assignment depends on the date the lease was granted and the nature of the covenant.

 • Old leases (pre-1996): Outgoing tenants/landlords generally remain liable/enjoy rights through privity of contract.
-Incoming parties are bound/enjoy benefits only while in occupation (privity of estate).
+Incoming parties are bound/enjoy benefits only while the lease or reversion is vested in them (privity of estate) for covenants that touch and concern the land.
 Chains of indemnity and direct covenants may supplement these relationships.

 • New leases (post-1996): Liability for covenants passes automatically to the incoming tenant or landlord on assignment.
-The outgoing tenant/landlord is released unless an AGA is entered into (or for landlords, unless statutory procedure for release has not been followed).
+The outgoing tenant/landlord is released unless an AGA is entered into (or for landlords, unless statutory procedure for release has not been followed or the lease contains an Avonridge-type limitation clause).

 Key Term: assignment